gwcoffey/mammut/README.md

-A command-line client for Mastodon
+A (very much work-in-progress) command-line client for Mastodon

 # Proposed Interface